 First up for Disney crowd calendars is a fantastic website called “Is It Packed?”.
 As the name suggests, this site is intended to provide a Disney crowd calendar for knowing whether or not the parks are, well, packed to the brim with people.

 Their site is unique in that they offer full Disney crowd calendars for each month of the year.
-It is March as I write this article, so let’s take a look at that month.
+It is January as I update this article, so let’s take a look at next month, February 2020.

 They have every single day mapped out for you on their Disney crowd calendar.
 The crowd index for the parks has a title and a color.
 This way, you have a perfect idea of how to plan your trip.